-- (a) The Board of Directors is responsible for setting mechanisms for assessing the performance of the Board and its Committees, as collegiate bodies, and also of the Chairperson of the Board and the directors, individually considered, and the Corporate Governance Department. - (b) The chairperson of the Board of Directors is responsible for leading with the cooperation of the Corporate Governance Department, and according to the recommendations of the Governance and Nomination Committee a structured and formal process for assessing the Board and its Committees, as collegiate bodies, the chairperson of the Board, the Board members considered individually, and the Corporate Governance Department, and the results of the Board's assessment will be disclosed to all Board members. - (c) The Governance and Committee is responsible for supporting the Chairman of the Board of Directors in organizing the performance assessment of the Board of Directors and its Directors, which shall be carried out every year.

-(d) The People and Compensation Committee shall follow up the annual assessment process of the Company's executive officers based on the verification of the achievement of their performance, financial and nonfinancial goals (including environmental, social, and governance aspects), in line with the Company's ethical values and principles.
+- (a) The Board of Directors is responsible for setting mechanisms for assessing the performance of the Board and its Committees, as collegiate bodies, and also of the Chairperson of the Board and the directors, individually considered, and the Corporate Governance Department. - (b) The chairperson of the Board of Directors is responsible for leading with the cooperation of the Corporate Governance Department, and according to the recommendations of the Governance and Nomination Committee a structured and formal process for assessing the Board and its Committees, as collegiate bodies, the chairperson of the Board, the Board members considered individually, and the Corporate Governance Department, and the results of the Board's assessment will be disclosed to all Board members. - (c) The Governance and Committee is responsible for supporting the Chairperson of the Board in organizing a formal and periodic process of performance assessment of the Board and its Committees, as well as of the Chairperson of the Board and the Directors, and of the Corporate Governance's Secretary Office, which shall be performed every year; - (d) The People and Compensation Committee shall follow up the annual assessment process of the Company's executive officers based on the definition and verification of achievement of performance goals, financial and non-financial (including Environmental, Social and Governance ESG aspects), in line with the Company's ethical values and principles, recommending that they are approved by the Board.